ONordander/pgvet/README.md

-# pgcheck
+# pgvet

-pgcheck is a database migration linter for [PostgreSQL](https://www.postgresql.org/).
+pgvet is a database migration linter for [PostgreSQL](https://www.postgresql.org/).

 Used to avoid problematic migrations and application downtime by detecting: